-See also: Arizona Department of Racing and Arizona Racing Commission, Arizona State Boxing and Mixed Martial Arts Commission
+See related histories: Arizona Department of Racing and Arizona Racing Commission; Arizona State Boxing and Mixed Martial Arts Commission.

 The Arizona Department of Gaming was created in 1995 and assumed responsibility from the Arizona Department of Racing to monitor Indian gaming operations.
-In 2015, the duties of the Department were expanded to include regulation of commercial horse and dog racing, pari-mutuel wagering, boxing and mixed martial arts.
-Statutory authority for racing and pari-mutuel wagering is found at A.R.S.§§5-101 et seq.; authority for boxing and mixed martial arts is found at A.R.S.§§5-221 et seq.; and authority for gaming is found at A.R.S. §§5-601 et seq.
+In 2015, the duties of the Department of Gaming were expanded to include regulation of commercial horse and dog racing, pari-mutuel wagering, boxing and mixed martial arts.
+Statutory authority for racing and pari-mutuel wagering is found at A.R.S. §§5-101 et seq.; authority for boxing and mixed martial arts is found at A.R.S. §§5-221 et seq.; and authority for gaming is found at A.R.S. §§5-601 et seq.

 The Department regulates tribal gaming activities in accordance with the Arizona tribal-state gaming compacts.
 Tribes that have executed compacts with the state are required to pay a share of the regulatory costs incurred by the Department.
 A portion of the revenues received from tribal gaming is dedicated to programs to prevent problem gambling.
 The Department certifies casino employees and investigates and certifies vendors who provide more than $10,000 per month of goods and services to gaming facilities.
 The Department does not certify food and beverage personnel who are certified by the relevant tribe.
 See Joint Legislative Budget Committee Fiscal Year 2016 Appropriations Report, for detailed information.